 In 2018, the iVideo Greetings SDK was made available to serve the e-payments gift market through partnerships with e-payment service providers.
 This represents an additional opportunity to monetize the iVideo business.
-Most of the development work for this initiative has been completed and expensed.

 The Company limits its investment in new venture builder apps and platforms to the level dictated by its free cash flow from operations until it determines that the time is right to raise additional capital.
-Research and development expenditures for the iVideo suite of applications are now almost complete.
-As a result, Prodigy has shifed its research and development into new apps and platforms focused on voice, augmented reality, artificial intelligence, blockchain and secure identity.
-These new directions are at an early stage.
-These directions may represent future revenue opportunities after further exploration and development.
+Research and development expenditures for the iVideo suite of applications are now complete.
+As a result, Prodigy has shifted its research and development into new apps and platforms focused on voice, augmented reality, artificial intelligence, blockchain and secure identity.
+These new directions have started to generate new revenues, with additional revenue opportunities expected after further additional development is completed.